afontainec/chinchay/docs/clidocs.md

 ```
 $ knex migrate:latest
 ```
 This will run all the _up_ methods of the migration files.
-It will register which migrations it ran, therefore if yo create more migration and then run again this command, only the new migrations will ran.
+It will register which migrations has ran, therefore if you create more migration and then run this command again, only the new migrations will be run.
 ```
 $ knex migrate:rollback
 ```